aolkin/pylights/sphinx/entities/etcfiles.rst

       reccomended to use the same settings as the first channel, except without the 16 Bit attribute set, and with the dimmer set one up, of course.

-The :mod:`~etcfiles.personality` module provides two module level constants to assist in generating nicer representations of the data stored in a personality.
+The :mod:`~pylights.entities.etcfiles.personality` module provides two module level constants to assist in generating nicer representations of the data stored in a personality.
 They are mainly used internally, but are documented here anyway.
 They are each lists, since they only need to map a contiguous set of integers starting at 0, for which list indices work fine.